flyingzebra/EurorackSoundbar/README.md

 4) Providing maximum leg space horizontally and vertically
 5) Height-adjustable to some extent

-My first sketch, for what it's worth drafting the outlines of all the elements including the Piano.
+A first sketch, for what it's worth, showing the outlines of all the elements including the Piano.
 <img src="/photos/sketch.jpg?raw=true" width=30% align="left"/>